Contact us: help@neweuropeans.uk

 Automatic extension of pre-settled status

-Following the High Court of Justice’s ruling, pre-settled status holders will automatically have their status extended by two years before it expires, if they have not yet obtained settled status.
+Following the High Court of Justice’s ruling, the Home Office has announced that pre-settled status holders will have their pre-settled status automatically extended by 5 years before they are due to expire, if they haven’t already obtained settled status.

 You will receive an email from the Home Office before your pre-settled status expires informing you of the extension.
-This will be reflected in your digital status.
+Usually, the extension is granted a month before your pre-settled status is due to expire.
+The extension will be reflected in your digital status immediately.

 Newborn children